Poor pupper has a bug bite. Here’s how to tell if it’s serious.

-You and Fido just went for a jaunt in the great outdoors.
-Now you’re back and he has some sort of bite.
-What is it, and what, if anything, should you do?
+You and Fido just went for a hike in the great outdoors.
+Now you’re back and he has some sort of bite, but your not sure if it’s a tick bite.
 We asked the veterinarians at Animal Humane Society (AHS) for advice.

 If it’s a black fly bite, the mark will be a flat red circle about the size of a nickel.
 They are most commonly found on areas with less fur such as a dog’s underbelly, groin, and ears, particularly if they have ears that stand up.
 Black fly bites can be itchy and painful, but go away within a few days.

-Deer tick bites look similar to black fly bites because there is no “bullseye” indicator of a deer tick bite on a dog as there is on a human.
+Deer tick bites look similar to black fly bites because dogs don’t get the tick bite bullseye like humans do.
 If a tick is still attached to your dog, you should remove it immediately.
 Use a tweezers or tick removal tool to grip the tick by the head as close to the skin as possible, then pull it out slowly without squishing it.
 Place it in rubbing alcohol to kill it.